laurent-19/project_Movies/README.md

 ## Project Movie App

 ### Description
-This project used Dart and Flutter for a basic movies app with combines UI and API elements.
+This project used Dart and Flutter for a basic movie app which combines UI and API elements.

 ### Dependencies